openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 If a token fails the comparison, the action scores 0.
 If all actions scored 0, none is executed.

-The action configuration field 'type' defines if the template should be compared using tokens or lemmas.
+The action configuration field 'type' defines the scoring mechanism.
+Those are the available:

-Please note that the captured placeholder value is extracted from the tokens not from the lemmas, but the equivalent lemmas are replaced before scoring.
+* "tokens": score by token equality.
+Will score 100% or 0% depending on whether all tokens match the template.
+* "dice": score using dice's coefficient.
+It calculates a percentage based on the template and token text similarity, score is ignored if it's under the configured 'diceComparisonThreshold' value.

 The action template string is a list of tokens separated by white space.
-You can use the ';' separator to provide alternative templates and the '|' to provide alternative tokens.
+You can use the ';' separator to provide alternative templates, the '|' to provide alternative tokens and the '?' suffix to make a token optional.
-Here is an example of string: "what app|application is open on $itemLabel;what app|application is on $itemLabel".
+Here is an example of string: "what app|application is open? on $itemLabel;what is the app|application on $itemLabel".

 Take in account that, as this is a token basis comparison, matching depends on the tokenizer you are using as they can produce different tokens for the same text.